Partnership and LLC contributions

 Notice to recipient committee

-Because a contribution from a partnership is a type of joint contribution, the partnership must provide to the recipient committee, along with the contribution, a written notice listing the names of the contributing partners and the amount to be attributed to each (unless the contribution is attributed equally among the partners).
+Because a contribution from a partnership is a type of joint contribution, the partnership must provide to the recipient committee, along with the contribution, a written notice listing the names of the contributing partners and the amount to be attributed to each.
 However, unlike other joint contributions, the signature of each contributing partner is not required.

 Contributions from limited liability companies (LLCs)